 Investec sets PTSB share price target at third of IPO level

-Bank is grappling with the impact of slow loan growth, lower-for-longer central bank rates and rising costs
+Bank is grappling with the impact of slow loan growth and rising costs

 Investec Ireland banking analyst Owen Callan said that PTSB investment on IT and wage inflation at the bank will limit improvements to its cost-income ratio over the next five years